leksikov/backend.ai-storage-proxy/README.md

-# Backend.AI Storage Agent
+# Backend.AI Storage Proxy
-Backend.AI Storage Agent is a RPC daemon to manage directories used in Backend.AI agent, with quotation limit support.
+Backend.AI Storage Agent is a RPC daemon to manage vfolders used in Backend.AI agent, with quota and storage-specific optimization support.

 ## Package Structure
 * `ai.backend.storage`
-    - `server`: The agent daemon which communicates between Backend.AI agent
+  - `server`: The agent daemon which communicates between Backend.AI Manager
+  - `vfs`
+    - The minimal fallback backend which only uses the standard Linux filesystem interfaces
-    - `xfs`:
+  - `xfs`
+    - XFS-optimized backend with a small daemon to manage XFS project IDs for quota limits
     - `agent`: Implementation of `AbstractVolumeAgent` with XFS support
+  - `purestorage`
+    - PureStorage-optimized backend with RapidFile Toolkit (formerly PureTools)
+  - `cephfs`
+    - CephFS-optimized backend with quota limit support

 ## Installation
 ### Prequisites